 We Can Help!

-You may have questions regarding the H1B visas and amendments.
+You may have questions regarding H-1B visas and amendments.
 We invite you to contact our team at Richards and Jurusik for detailed guidance and assistance.
 We aim to provide the most accurate and up-to-date information to make your immigration process smoother and less stressful.
-The immigration lawyers at Richards and Jurusik have decades of experience helping people to work and live in the United States.
-Read some of our hundreds of 5-star client reviews!
+The immigration lawyers at Richards and Jurusik have decades of experience helping people work and live in the United States.
+Read some of our hundreds of 5-star client reviews.
 Contact us today to assess your legal situation.